-Sample Informed Consent Form
+Sample Informed Consent Form for an Experimental Study in a Production Thesis

-Title of the study: The Experience of Undiagnosed Illness in Gulf War Veterans: A Phenomenological Study
+Title of the study: Dancing the Gulf War

-- 1. I agree to allow Barbara Pierce to ask me a series of questions on the topic of my experience of illness following my service in the Persian Gulf. - 2.
-Following the completion of a brief information form, I will participate in two 90-minute audiotaped interviews at a mutually agreed upon location, most likely the psychotherapy office of Barbara Pierce.
-After the interviews are transcribed, I will receive a copy and complete an additional telephone interview for additional comment and reflection.
-I understand that all interview materials will remain confidential. - 3.
-The purpose of this study is to investigate the nature of psychological experience relating to undiagnosed symptoms that appeared following my Gulf War service. - 4.
-I understand that some questions may cause stress, psychological discomfort, and exacerbate some of my symptoms.
-I may take a break or discontinue the interview at any time.
-If necessary, Barbara Pierce will provide me with referrals for psychotherapy, the cost of which will be my own responsibility.
-I understand that a pseudonym will be provided to insure my confidentiality and that my answers will be used by the researcher and her committee only for data analysis. - 5.
+- 1. I agree to allow William Pierce to consider me for a part in his original choreographed dance based on the topic of service in the Persian Gulf. - 2.
+Following the completion of a brief information form, I will participate in dance practice at a mutually agreed upon location.
+After the performance of the dance, I will receive a video copy and receive a telephone call regarding my well-being.
+I understand the follow-up telephone call is not for purposes of generating material or data for the research but is simply regarding my well-being after participation.
+I understand that the follow-up telephone call will be confidential. - 3.
+The purpose of this study is to investigate the nature of psychological experience relating to Gulf War service. - 4.
+I understand the art project may cause stress, psychological discomfort, and exacerbate some of my symptoms.
+I may take a break or discontinue the process at any time.
+If necessary, William Pierce will provide me with referrals for psychotherapy, the cost of which will be my own responsibility.
+I understand that a pseudonym will be provided to insure my confidentiality and that my participation will be used by the researcher only for data analysis. - 5.
 I realize that this study is of a research nature and may offer no direct benefit to me.
-The interview material will be used to further the understanding of Gulf-War-related illness and its effects. - 6.
-Information about this study, the time and location of the interviews, and my contribution to the study was discussed with me by Barbara Pierce.
-I am aware that I may contact her by calling (212) 222-2345 (9 a.m.-4 p.m., Mon.-Fri.). - 7.
+The material will be used to further the understanding of war and its effects. - 6.
+Information about this study, the time and location of the dance practice and performance, and my contribution to the study was discussed with me by William Pierce.
+I am aware that I may contact her by calling (222) 222-2222 (9 a.m.-4 p.m., Mon.-Fri.). - 7.
 Participation in this study is voluntary.
 I may decide not to enter the study and may refuse to answer any of the questions.
 I may also withdraw at any time without adverse consequence to myself.
-I also acknowledge that the researcher may drop me from the study at any point. - 8.
-I am not receiving any monetary compensation for being a part of this study.
+I also acknowledge that the researcher may drop me from the study at any point.

-Signed: Date:
+Signed: Data: